5 7 To A Decimal

 Q: Is there a way to convert 5/7 to a decimal without long division or a calculator?

 A: While there isn't a simple, readily available alternative method to long division or a calculator for precise decimal conversion, approximating the value can be done using known decimal equivalents of simpler fractions.
-Here's one way to look at it: understanding that 1/7 ≈ 0.142857 could help estimate 5/7 Most people skip this — try not to..
+Take this: understanding that 1/7 ≈ 0.142857 could help estimate 5/7.

 Q: Why does 5/7 have a repeating decimal?

 A: Because the denominator, 7, is a prime number not equal to 2 or 5.
-Fractions with denominators that have prime factors other than 2 and 5 always result in repeating decimals.
+Fractions with denominators that have prime factors other than 2 and 5 always result in repeating decimals Worth keeping that in mind..

 Q: How many digits repeat in the decimal representation of 5/7?